LightHouse for the Blind and Visually Impaired: Headquarters and people

+As of 2023 Sharon Sacks is Board of Directors President.

 Holman Prize

 Since 2017 the annual Holman Prize has been awarded "to support the emerging adventurousness and can-do spirit of blind and low vision people worldwide".
 Entrants must initially upload a 90-second video pitch to YouTube, and this is seen as part of the challenge.
 Selected applicants are then invited to make written submissions, and a shortlist are interviewed in person.

 Three winners are selected each year, and receive funding of up to $25,000 for an adventurous project which need not involve foreign travel but must "take them out of their comfort zone".

-The prize is named for James Holman (1786-1857), a British adventurer and writer who was the first blind person to circumnavigate the earth.
+The prize is named for James Holman (1786-1857), a British adventurer and writer who was the first blind person to circumnavigate the Earth.